zeyuanxuan/lisa-leap/README.md

 ---

 #### `.compute_snr_analytical()`
 Computes the sky-averaged Signal-to-Noise Ratio (SNR) for the LISA detector.
-This method supports three calculation modes: the original full integration over harmonics (default), a fast geometric approximation, and a time-evolving integration for rapidly-chirping systems.
+This method supports the full integration of harmonics (default) and a fast geometric approximation.
+It also incorporates the time-evolving integration for systems that chirp significantly during the observation.
 * **Input**:
     * `tobs_yr` (float): Observation duration in years.
     * `quick_analytical` (bool, optional):
         * If `False` (default): Uses full integration (summing over harmonics via `PN_waveform.SNR`).
-        * If `True`: Uses a fast geometric approximation based on peak frequency and amplitude, suitable for high-$e$ systems.
+        * If `True`: Uses a fast geometric approximation based on peak frequency and amplitude, suitable for high-$e$ systems with slow evolution.
     * `force_evolve` (bool, optional): Force the use of the time-evolving SNR integration regardless of the merger timescale.
 Only effective when `quick_analytical=False`.
 Default `False`.
     * `evolve_threshold` (float, optional): Threshold ratio that triggers the time-evolving integration automatically.
 When `t_merger < evolve_threshold * tobs`, the system is considered to be evolving significantly during the observation and the evolving integral is used instead of the static-source one.
 Only effective when `quick_analytical=False`.
 Default `10.0`.
     * `n_segments` (int, optional): Number of log-spaced time segments used by the evolving SNR integral.
 Segments are denser near merger where orbital evolution is fastest.
-Default `200`.
+Default `100`.
     * `f_orb_max_Hz` (float, optional): Orbital-frequency upper cutoff [Hz].
 The evolving integration stops once $f_{\rm orb}$ exceeds this value, since by then the source has left the LISA band and further SNR contributions are negligible.
 Default `0.1`.
     * `verbose` (bool, optional): Controls standard output printing.
 Default is `True`.
 * **Output**: